-The City of Easton has set targets to reduce its emissions to 80 percent below 2018 levels (301,809 MTCO2e (Metric tons of CO2 equivalent)) by 2050.
+The City of Easton has set targets to reduce its emissions to net-zero by 2050 from the 2018 baseline.
 This total does not include industrial sources.
 Industrial sources were excluded from this inventory and plan because it is outside Easton's scope of influence and the City chose to focus its inventory and planning on the emissions sources over which there is more control.
 The combination of measures that the City of Easton has already implemented, those that are currently planned, and new measures presented through this Climate Action Plan is designed to achieve the 2050 targets.
 Reductions by 2050 rely on the best information currently available pertaining to population forecasts, future changes to building codes, and vehicle fuel efficiency standards among other information.